Now that you’ve finished your Permaculture Design Certificate Course, what’s next?

 - Volunteer to help with any upcoming classes, courses or workshops related to permaculture, especially if you are drawn to teaching.
 Intern for a summer or period of months at a permaculture site or an organic farm or related non-profit in your region or even abroad.
 Keep track of dates, location, hours, and leaders/teachers.

 - Once you’ve been learning and practicing for one year, and when you feel ready – take the next step in permaculture education.

-If you wish to get support in furthering your learning, consider registering as Permaculture Practitioner in Training.
-If you are interested in a full Diploma in Permaculture, check out the Diploma Requirements.
+If you wish to get support in furthering your learning, consider a full Diploma of Permaculture Design.
 Be ready to supply documentation of your work and continuing education so far (your portfolio).